cpbotha/cpbotha.github.io/content/posts/2017-09-05-weekly-head-voices-125.md

 All of a sudden, even goofing off could only happen if I explicitly spent time deciding that goofing off was really justified.
 Furthermore, the fact that I knew exactly how many minutes I was goofing off, tended to keep these distractions short.

 The problem with this experiment quite unsurprisingly turned out to be the overhead of mechanically having to record every minute.
-That being said, I think the availability of a practical, highly private and practical mechanism (unlike the one I tried) for the real-time and aggregated measurement and reporting of &#8220;time value&#8221; could be a substantial help in the continuous optimisation of one's days.
+That being said, I think the availability of a practical, highly private and practical mechanism (unlike the one I tried) for the real-time and aggregated measurement and reporting of “time value” could be a substantial help in the continuous optimisation of one's days.

 ## Happy not happy